Satisfactory Academic Progress Standards

 If you are enrolled in a graduate program, you must complete the program in a 200 percent time frame.
 Additionally, you must complete the degree program no later than 7 years after completing the first class.

 You will be immediately dismissed if the Office of the Registrar determines that it is ultimately impossible for you to complete all program requirements within the maximum time frame.

 As a degree-seeking student, you will be evaluated at the end of every term for satisfactory academic progress according to both a qualitative and quantitative standard.
+Note that for 6-week classes, a term comprises two sequential 6-week sessions.
 Terms are equal to payment periods for financial aid purposes.
 The qualitative standard is defined as a minimum cumulative grade point average (CGPA) equal to the CGPA required for graduation.
 The quantitative standard is calculated by dividing the cumulative number of credits you have successfully completed by the cumulative number of credits you have attempted and is expressed as a percentage.

 |Degree||Minimum CGPA||Minimum Pace of Completion|

 If you do not meet the satisfactory academic progress standards, you could lose your eligibility for federal financial aid.
 Financial aid recipients should refer to the Academic Eligibility for Financial Aid section.

 If you do not meet all satisfactory academic progress standards at the end of any given term, you will be placed on academic probation and notified of the status change.
 In addition, you are strongly encouraged to consult with your Student Advisor and employ resources to regain good academic standing.

 At the end of the probation term, unless you have an approved satisfactory academic progress appeal on file, you will be dismissed from the University if you are unable to regain good academic standing by meeting all satisfactory academic progress standards.